-These are some of the issues that have come up time and again since researching and working with local communities in the area since 2009 and since starting this research in October 2017.
+These are some of the issues that have come up time and again since researching and working with local communities in the area since 2009 and since starting this research project in October 2017.
 What I have also found are the incredibly strong community networks and friendships, noticeable in the volume of amazing volunteering work and joint campaigning that takes place in this area.
 Another thing that has become apparent is that people are not anti-regeneration or against progress – far from it!
 What people are against is their communities not being considered or consulted but instead being broken up.
 They are against the kind of change that caters for the desires of a certain population and not for the needs of others; the kind of change that is solely powered by capital and big profits; the kind of change that leads to social polarisation and inequality.
 There is no housing crisis or shortage.
 The current crisis is a shortage of truly affordable homes and of the political drive for social justice.
 This research seeks to create a counter-narrative to the misrepresentation and vilification of poorer people who cannot (or are unwilling to) participate in gentrification culture and who are fighting for an alternative to this neoliberal urbanism.

 The research is also looking at the role of the arts and creative industries in regeneration processes.
 The instrumentalisation of the arts and cultural industries since the 1990s, and the co-opting of artists’ work into regeneration schemes, has contributed towards increased property prices by creating enclaves of creativity, and making urban space for the wealthy who are attracted to the new artistic quarters of the city.
-The instrumentalisation of participatory and community arts, a practice stemming from a radical tradition to fight for social justice that also has a long history in Deptford.
+Participatory and community arts is a practice stemming from a radical tradition to fight for social justice, and has a long history in Deptford.
 Rock Against Racism concerts in the Albany Theatre, squatting movements to highlight the contradiction between homelessness and abundant properties, community arts and activism involving mural painting, photography, printing, festivals, newsletters and other activities to communicate the struggles of marginalised communities, as well as Shaka sound system dances to provide an alternative space for black Londoners are all examples of a DIY Punk Activism that has contributed to fighting against social inequality in the past.
 These benefits have been co-opted into arts and capital-led regeneration schemes by using participation and community as convenient add-ons for projects that actually have very little do with tackling social exclusion and a lot with generating economic gain for the more privileged.
 The presence of artists in Deptford is nothing new, but the rebranding of Deptford as a new artistic quarter will eventually push the existing artists that have helped make Deptford what it is today out of the area, unable to afford the high rents of flats and studio spaces.
 This research seeks to return to the more radical tradition of DIY community arts by working with local residents and artists to create creative and critical responses to the gentrification of Deptford.
 It invites contributions from residents who are experiencing the produced inequalities of regeneration in Deptford and provides a platform where these people have a voice.
 The posts on this blog are a collaborative effort with both texts and images co-produced in dialogue with participants.

 If you have any questions about this research, please contact me on: Anita.Strasser@gold.ac.uk